-Dayton Children’s Hospital program is recognized by the American College of Surgeons, a member of the Children’s Oncology Group and has a well-established Hemophilia Treatment Center with a 3408 program seeing about 550 patients with bleeding (84 of these with hemophilia) and thrombotic (115)disorders.
-There is also an established Sickle Cell and Cancer Survivor programs.
+Dayton Children’s Hospital program is recognized by the American College of Surgeons, a member of the Children’s Oncology Group and has a well-established Hemophilia Treatment Center with a 3408 program seeing about 550 patients with bleeding (84 of these with hemophilia) and thrombotic (115) disorders.
+There is also an established Sickle Cell program, neuro-oncology program and Cancer Survivor program.
 About 55 new oncology patients are seen each year.
 Subspecialist support in essentially all medical and surgical subspecialties is available.
 Clinical research opportunities include collaboration with Wright State University faculty and Cincinnati Children’s Hospital Medical Center, pharmaceutical drug trials and Children’s Oncology Group, as well as independent research.

 One of 45 freestanding children’s hospitals in the country, Dayton Children’s was founded on the hopes and dreams of some very dedicated community members who wanted to meet a need for pediatric care in our region.
 Today, Dayton Children’s is a leader in delivering highly specialized care to infants, children, teens and young adults from a 20-county region known as the Miami Valley.